Does fat shaming work? New research has the answer

 Using a model created from data on over 111,000 students, research shows that the higher poverty rates are in an area, the higher the rate of obesity is among children living there.
 Although obesity rates were higher among African-American and Hispanic kids, the relationship disappeared when factoring in family income, according to the study published in Childhood Obesity.

-Authors concluded that access to fewer resources like recreational programs, parks and full-service grocery stores appears to have a greater impact on the nation’s childhood obesity rate than race.
+Authors concluded that access to fewer resources like recreational programs, parks, and full-service grocery stores appears to have a greater impact on the nation’s childhood obesity rate than race.
+Fat shaming does not work.
 Poverty will not be solved by fat shaming.

 2. Weighing the facts: the tough truth about weight loss